 Some of SKNLP’s Major Accusations

 With just under two years in office, the Team Unity Government has been accused of sacking a number of civil servants who are known SKNLP supporters and also those perceived to be supporters of that party.
 The Administration is also accused of victimisation, graft, nepotism, corruption and, most recently, conflict of interest.

 The SKNLP has also accused the Team Unity Administration of electing a Speaker of the National Assembly in the Hon.
-Michael Perkins, who the party claims demonstrates his impartiality by not allowing members on the Opposition Benches to properly represent their constituents in Parliament.
+Michael Perkins, who the party claims demonstrates his partiality for the Government by not allowing members on the Opposition Benches to properly represent their constituents in Parliament.

 The Opposition further accused the Team Unity Administration of unfulfilled promises made to the nation during its election campaign, which include $500 SIDF-funded family support grant for households earning $3,000 or less per month; providing equal access to state-owned media to all political parties; tabling of the Freedom of Information Act; and the passing legislation and regulations including Integrity in Public Life and Anti-Corruption Laws that require public officials to disclose assets and sources of funds.

 With regards to the Federation’s crime situation, the SKNLP claimed that while in opposition, members of Team Unity had laid the blame squarely at the feet of Prime Minister Douglas and that the Hon.
 Mark Brantley publicly stated that they have the solution.
 But, to date, there is no change as some 50 homicides have been recorded since the tri-party took office.

 The party has also accused the Prime Minister of allegedly shirking his responsibilities as the Minister of National Security by publicly stating: “The buck stops with him [Commissioner Queeley]...”